rcaden/Frontier/README.txt

 redeclared identifiers in Microsoft header files, some missing function prototypes, and some unused variables.
 You can ignore these warnings.

-G. GNU Tools (initially for Mac OS X only)
+F. GNU Tools (initially for Mac OS X only)
 ==========================================

 Build directory : build_GNU